 How do I arrange group events?

 In order to arrange events for the community, you just need to be a member of the Discord server - anybody can create events.
-The basic steps required to arrange an event are as follows:

-Create the Event in Discord
+Creating an Event in Discord

 Click the "Events" link at the top of the left margin in Discord - this will show you a list of upcoming events (if there are any), and a button to create a new event - click it.